PhilipYip1988/python-notebooks/readme.md

 ## Viewing Markdown Files and Notebook Files

-These tutorials use markdown and notebook files and can be viewed in the browser or in an IDE such as JupyterLab or VSCode:
+These tutorials use markdown and notebook files and can be viewed in the browser (using Notebook Viewer) or in an IDE such as JupyterLab or VSCode:

 * [Viewing and Running Files](./viewing_notebooks/viewing.md)